PUC Reminds Consumers to Use Certified Movers

 Filed under: Transportation and Safety

-The Motor Carrier Division regulates household movers that operate within the state.
-These movers are required to have a Certificate of Public Convenience issued by the PUC and must have the proper insurance on file.
-As required by law, these movers must also charge rates in accordance with their official tariff on file with the PUC.
+The PUC regulates household movers that operate within the state.
+These movers are required to have a license issued by the PUC and must have the proper insurance on file.
+As required by law, these movers must also charge fees that are according to the rates on file with the PUC.
 Before moving day, consumers should obtain a written estimate from the moving company.

-PUC certificated household movers are required by regulation to place their certificate number in all forms of advertisements, including Yellow Page ads.
-If the ad does not contain a PUC number, consumers may be hiring an uncertificated and uninsured carrier.
+PUC certificated household movers are required by regulation to place their certificate number in all forms of advertisements, including Yellow Page or online ads.
+The PUC number is a number that will range from six to eight digits in length and will begin with an “A.” If the ad does not contain a PUC number, consumers may be hiring an uncertificated and uninsured carrier.
 Certificated movers will also have the company name, city, state and PA PUC number displayed on both sides of the vehicle.

 The Commission recommends that before hiring a moving company, consumers should: